 From 2000 to 2013 he worked at State Street Global Advisors (SSgA), the asset management division of State Street Corporation, latterly as Senior Managing Director.
 He founded and ran SSgA’s Official Institutions Group, responsible for overseeing the firm’s interaction with its official sector clients.

-John is also a Director of the Official Monetary and Financial Institutions Forum (OMFIF), an Associate of Llewellyn Consulting, and an Adviser to the World Gold Council and the Open Retirement Club.
+John is also a Senior Advisor to the Official Monetary and Financial Institutions Forum (OMFIF), an Associate of Llewellyn Consulting, and an Adviser to the Open Retirement Club.
 He is also an active member of the Worshipful Company of Weavers, the oldest of the City of London’s guilds and livery companies, and a trustee of The Nugee Foundation.
 In his spare time he plays the trombone, enthusiastically and with gusto, and is learning Icelandic, at which he is “ekki mjög góður nemandi”.

 Gabriel Stein is an independent macroeconomic commentator and forecaster and writes for Laburnum Consulting on monetary and central banking matters.